merimela-nora/Client-server-architecture/README.md

-#  What Happens When You Click www.google.com?
+#  What Happens When You Click www.google.com and press ENTER

 This document explains the technical steps involved when a user clicks on a URL like `www.google.com` in a web browser.
 It breaks down the process into understandable layers, showing the behind-the-scenes flow of how web pages are delivered to your screen.